bb-io/Webflow/README.md

 ## Before connecting

-1. You need a Webflow account.
-If you don't have one, you can create it [here](https://webflow.com/signup).
+1. Ensure you have an active Webflow account.
+If not, create one here: [here](https://webflow.com/signup).
-2. At least one site created in your Webflow account.
+2. Confirm that at least one site exists in your Webflow account.
-3. Go into 'Apps & Integrations', and create a new app.
+3. Open **Apps & Integrations** in Webflow and create a new application.

 ![create app](image/README/Create-app.png)

-4. Input app information (Name and description can be custom).
-Then go to 'Building blocks' and here you have to turn on 'Designer extension' and 'Data client (REST API)'
+4. Provide the application details (name, description and URL can be customized).
+In **Building blocks**, enable **Designer extension** and **Data client (REST API)**.
-Then you have to configure OAuth redirect URL by adding this value 'https://bridge.blackbird.io/api/AuthorizationCode'.
+Configure the OAuth redirect URL with: 'https://bridge.blackbird.io/api/AuthorizationCode'.
+Then select the required scopes.

 ![info input](image/README/Input-info.png)

 ![config input](image/README/Configuration-app.png)

-5. Push the button 'Create app'.
-After creating the app, you will get a **Client ID** and **Client Secret**.
-You will need these to connect Webflow to Blackbird.
+5. Click **Create app**.
+After creation, Webflow will generate a **Client ID** and **Client Secret**.
+Retain these credentials—they are required to connect Webflow to Blackbird.

 ## Connecting